RyanMarcotte/testbed/CQSDIContainer/documentation/interceptorsAndContributors.md

 For example, if a command handler `H` that updates records in the RQ database contains references to three simpler, nested command handlers: `a`, `b`, and `c`.
 The three nested handlers each perform some smaller amount of work to complete the RQ database update operation.
 We only really need to have a single transaction scope around `H`.
 Since `a`, `b`, and `c` are inside `H`, they will also be executed within the one transaction scope.
 If any of `a`, `b`, or `c` fail, then the entire operation performed by `H` up to that point is rolled back.

 By default, interceptors only apply to the outermost handler.
 If an interceptor should be also be used for any nested handlers, tag the interceptor class with [`ApplyToNestedHandlersAttribute`](https://github.com/RyanMarcotte/testbed/blob/CQSFactory-Documentation/CQSDIContainer/CQSDIContainer/Interceptors/Attributes/ApplyToNestedHandlersAttribute.cs).
 See [the query-result caching interceptor](https://github.com/RyanMarcotte/testbed/blob/CQSFactory-Documentation/CQSDIContainer/CQSDIContainer/Interceptors/CacheQueryResultInterceptor.cs) for an example.

-For anyone looking for a deeper dive, you can consult the [Castle Windsor documentation](https://github.com/castleproject/Windsor/blob/master/docs/componentmodel-construction-contributors.md).